 Recent school shootings in the US

-A shooting at a Texas high school on Monday left a 15-year-old female student injured.
+A shooting at a Texas high school this week left a 15-year-old female student injured.

-The incident unfolded at Italy High School.
+Monday's incident at Italy High School is just the latest school shooting to have occurred in the U.S.

+Read on for look at some other school shootings that have taken place since 2017.

+A 15-year-old girl was hurt in a shooting at Italy High School in Italy, Texas.
 A 16-year-old male student has been taken into custody, Ellis County police told Fox News.

+In the school's cafeteria, the suspect "engaged the victim" and fired several shots with a semi-automatic handgun, Ellis County Sheriff Chuck Edge said during a Monday press briefing.

+The suspect was confronted by an Italy Independent School District staffer in the school cafeteria and took off, Edge said.
+Law enforcement later apprehended the suspect on school grounds, he told media.

 Aztec High School, New Mexico